Data Curation from Privacy-Aware Agents: Related Work

 Our work employs strategies that are conditional commitments.
 In this regard our work is related to work on multi-sender single-receiver conditional commitments.
 The setting of conditional ex-ante commitments which was initially introduced for a single sender \cite{kamenica_gentzkow_2009} has been extended to the context of multiple senders \cite{GKmultisender}.
 In particular, it is shown that a greater competition tends to increase the amount of information revealed.
 Our main protocol also exploits competition among data owners to facilitate data contribution.

 Among work in (mediated) multi-party computation the work most related to ours is by Smorodinsky and Tennenholtz \cite{smorodinsky2006overcoming}, later extended by Aricha and Smorodinsky \cite{aricha2013information}.
-In this line of research the authors address the question of multi-party computation where agents would like to free-ride on others' contribution.
+In this line of research the authors address the question of multi-party computation where agents would like to free-ride on others' contributions.
 An important aspect of their article is that they address the agents sequentially (and not simultaneously as in our work).
 Another difference is that while in our model the agents wouldn't like to share their values due to privacy concerns, the agents in their model incur a cost for retrieving their values.
-Thus, in their model the agents' cost is discrete (by approaching the value or not) but in ours it's continuous (by sharing partial data).
-Similarly to our work, they aim to find a mechanism which overcomes the free-riding phenomenon and convinces the agents to send true values for correct calculation of the social function.
+Thus, in their model the agents' cost is discrete (it is either zero or the cost of retrieval) but in ours it is continuous (by sharing partial data).
+Similar to our work, they aim to find a mechanism which overcomes the free-riding phenomenon and convinces the agents to send true values for correct calculation of the social function.